 When to Start Saving for Retirement

 You’ve decided to start building your retirement savings — congratulations!
 Getting started is the most important step you can take toward a financially sound retirement.
-In fact, the best way to prepare for retirement is simply to start.
-And the sooner you start a retirement plan, the better.
+In fact, the best way to prepare for retirement is to simply start, no matter your age.
+And the sooner you start, the better.

-That’s because of compounding interest — which is when interest accumulates based on your principal investment plus all the interest you have already accumulated — your money grows more quickly with time.
-That means if you start investing in your 20s, your returns will compound for longer compared to someone who starts investing in their 30s or 40s.
+Why does simply beginning matter the most?
+The reason is compounding interest — the interest that accumulates on your principal investment, plus all the interest you have already accumulated.
+So, the sooner you start, the more interest will accumulate, and you'll earn based on that number.
+Your money grows more quickly with time.
+That means if you start investing in your 20s, your returns will compound for longer, compared to someone who starts investing in their 30s or 40s.

-In addition to the benefits of compound interest, starting a retirement plan early means you’ll get into the habit of saving early.
-Even if you start by putting small amounts of money into a retirement or savings account, you’ll see the benefits pay off over time.
+In addition to the benefits of compound interest, starting a retirement plan early means you’ll get into the important habit of saving early.
+Even if you don’t have much money, putting small amounts of money into a retirement or savings account means you’ll see growth over time, and you’ll get to benefit from that.

-But what if you’re nearing retirement and you haven’t started saving?
+What if you’re nearing retirement age, and you haven’t started saving?
 You’re not alone.
-According to the U.S. Federal Reserve, 17% of people ages 45 to 59 don’t have a retirement savings plan.
-Less than half of people ages 60 and over think that their retirement savings are on track.
+According to the U.S. Federal Reserve, only about 38 percent of people ages 45 to 59 think that their retirement savings are on track.
 The best thing you can do to prepare for retirement later in life is to start saving now.

 Maximizing Your Retirement Savings

-It’s estimated retirees will need to save $1.8 million to finance the nearly one-third of their lives spent in retirement.
-That may seem like an impossible number to reach, but by maximizing your retirement savings from the start you can grow your savings faster — and with less overall investment — to help you reach your retirement savings goals.
+It’s estimated retirees will need to save $1.5 million or more to finance the nearly one-third of their lives spent in retirement.
+That may seem like an impossible number to reach, but by maximizing your retirement savings from the start you can grow your savings faster — and with less overall investment, too.
+That means you’ll have a better chance of reaching your retirement savings goals.

-• Start now!
-We said it before, and we’ll say it again: The best way to save for retirement is to start saving today.
+- Start now!
+The best way to save for retirement is to start saving today.
+Even a few dollars saved will multiply over time, thanks to compound interest.

-• Don’t let debt stand in the way.
-Credit cards, student loans, medical bills.
+- Don’t let debt stand in the way.
+Credit cards, student loans, medical bills and more can be daunting, and you might be tempted to put off saving until you’re out of debt.
 It’s easy to let the debts you have today take precedence over saving for your future.
 But delaying your retirement savings will only make it harder to catch up later.

-• Know how much you need.
+- Know how much you need.
 You can’t draw a map if you don’t know where you’re going.
+Research how much you’ll need to live and what you need to save to reach those goals.

-• Understand the retirement plans of today.
+- Understand the retirement plans of today.
 Thirty years ago, the most popular employer sponsored retirement plan was a pension.
 Now, companies are putting more emphasis on 401(k)s.
+Learn about your employer’s options and decide whether you’ll want to supplement them on your own.

 1. When Do You Want to Retire?